sirkha/SDB-tools/README.md

    package.
 Files here will be the basis for what is in /etc and the user's home directory, if the package doesn't provide a default or the distro maintainers want to change it.
+* SDB-Tools: This repository contains the source for the package manager and other required tools.

 Package Files
 -------------